 The new Origin OW-70 Slimline Window.

 The new Origin OW-70 Slimline Window offers a much slimmer alternative to the OW-80.
-Therefore this makes OW-70 ideal as a cheaper window, with less complexity and of course, thinner sight lines.
-It is important to bear in mind that the Origin OW-70 Slimline comes with a choice of standard and extended outer frame.
+Therefore this makes OW-70 ideal as a cheaper window, with less complexity and of course, thinner sightlines.
+It is important to bear in mind that the Origin OW-70 Slimline comes with a choice of the standard and extended outer frames.
 The standard and slimmer outer frame will be fine for newly built openings.
 However, for replacement window projects it is quite likely you will need the extended leg frame.
 The slimline frame is 65mm when used with an opening light and 85mm on the extended leg version.

 Oddly with the OW-70 version, Origin does not offer a bay or gable window version.
 The omission of a bay window we imagine is down to no bay poles and couplers designed for the system.
 The absence of gable windows is a strange omission.
 We see no reason with a crimped aluminium window (mechanical corners) why a gable is excluded.

 Aluminium windows with good window energy ratings.